Sadhoke: Agriculture

 Rice, wheat and animal fodder are cultivated in the area.
 Vegetables like ladyfinger, pea, etc., are also grown.

 Transportation

 Highways

-Sadhoke is located on GT Road (N5) mid of Lahore-Gujranwala.
-Another highway connects Sadhoke with Mianwali Bangla which is considered as an important link between Lahore and Pasrur.
-This road also connects Kamonki with a number of nearby villages and towns like Wando, Kotli Nawab, Nagal Doona Singh, Narang and Pasrur.
+Sadhoke is located on GT Road (N5) between Lahore and Gujranwala.
+Another highway connects Sadhoke with Mianwali Bangla, which is considered an important link between Lahore and Pasrur.
+This road also connects Kamoke with a number of nearby villages and towns like Wando, Kotli Nawab, Nagal Doona Singh, Narang and Pasrur.
 Two more roads connect Sadhoke to Gujranwala-Sheikhupura-Road at Baigpure and Majochak.